Aufaruq/Kalteng-language/Command.md

 ```

 ```
-kalo foo lebih gede 3
+amun foo lebih gede 3
-  spill "its bigger than 3"
+  tampaikan "its bigger than 3"
-perhaps foo itu 3
+munhandak foo itu 3
-  spill "foo is 3"
+  tampaikan "foo is 3"
-kalogak
+amunsik
-  spill "its smaller than 3"
+  tampaikan "its smaller than 3" udaham
-udahan

 // transform to
 if(foo > 3){